RFD 020: Parallel Conversations

 Summary

-This RFD replaces the workspace-wide "active conversation" with per-session conversation tracking, adds conversation locks to prevent concurrent mutations, and introduces --id, --last, and --fork flags on jp query for explicit conversation targeting.
+This RFD replaces the workspace-wide "active conversation" with per-session conversation tracking, adds conversation locks to prevent concurrent mutations, and introduces --id and --fork flags on jp query for explicit conversation targeting.
 Together, these changes allow users to run multiple conversations in parallel across terminal sessions.

 Motivation